AdobeXD/plugin-samples/plugin-design-guidelines/ui_resources/index.md

-# UI Resources & Toolkits
+# UI Components & Resources

-Plugin UI Resources & Toolkits will provide guidance around the different components you can use to build a plugin UI.
-It covers the styles, elements and building a layout.
+Plugin UI Components & Resources will provide guidance around the different elements you can use to build a plugin UI.
+It covers everthing from styles to building a layout.
 For guidance around the design patterns and best practices refer to the [UX guidelines](../ux_guidelines/index.md).

 XD plugins can display UI in the form of modal dialogs, built with JavaScript and a supported subset of HTML and CSS.